weshipsoftware/weshipsoftware.github.io/.alternator/!readme/services.md

     <p>
-      If your business is already up and running, we'll work with you on creative ways to reach more people, convert more of them to paying customers, adnd segment your offerings for more profit.
+      If your business is already up and running, we'll work with you on creative ways to reach more people, convert more of them to paying customers, and segment your offerings for more profit.
     </p>
     <p><strong>
       <a href="mailto: email@weshipsoftware.com">email@weshipsoftware.com</a>